A Graph-Based Approach for Category-Agnostic Pose Estimation: Method

-The original decoder has three main components: self-attention, cross-attention, and a feed-forward network.
+The decoder has three main components: self-attention, cross-attention, and a feed-forward network.
 Self-attention allows for adaptive interactions among support keypoints, transforming the input feature $F_s^l$ into $F_s'$.
 Cross-attention augments support keypoints' representation by extracting localization information from query feature patches, enhancing attention at proposed locations.
 This involves concatenating the keypoint localization embedding with keypoint features.
 Cross-attention inputs are $F_s'$ (with the localization embedding) as queries, patch features $F_q$ (with positional encoding) as keys, and $F_q$ as values, resulting in transformed features $F_s''$.
-Lastly, we employ a novel feed-forward network to process the output keypoint features.
-To incorporate prior geometrical knowledge, we introduce a graph neural network (GCN) layer.
-This GCN layer further concentrates the keypoint features, facilitating the exchange of information between known keypoint connections.
+Lastly, we employ a graph-based feed-forward network to process the output keypoint features as a graph.
+This layer further concentrates the keypoint features, facilitating the exchange of information between neighboring keypoints in the graph.

 The output value for an input $F_s'' \in \mathbb{R}^{C_{in} \times K}$ can be written as: